How Car Insurance Claims Affect Your Rates: What to Expect After an Accident

 Major structural damage or total loss File a claim

-Understanding how your car insurance deductible works is essential to this math.
-If your deductible is $1,000 and repairs cost $1,200, you'd only get $200 from your insurer — while potentially triggering hundreds of dollars in annual surcharges for the next 3 to 5 years.
+Understanding how your deductible fits into this math is essential.
+If your deductible is $1,000 and repairs cost $1,200, you'd only receive $200 from your insurer — while potentially triggering hundreds of dollars in annual surcharges for the next 3 to 5 years.
+For smaller incidents involving only your own vehicle and no injuries, paying out of pocket for minor damage is often the right call.
+But if you do decide to file, knowing how to file a car insurance claim correctly can help you avoid mistakes that reduce your payout or complicate the process.

 Smart Savings Made Simple!